HopeHumanist/alx-system_engineering-devop/0x01-shell_permissions/README.md

-Set the mode of the file hello the same as olleh adds execute to all subdirectories of the current directory creates a directory called my_dir with permission 751 in wd
+Set the mode of the file hello the same as olleh adds execute to all subdirectories of the current directory creates a directory called my_dir with permission 751 in wd changes the group owner to school for hello